AshtonSnapp/rouge/README.md

 	# `while` will loop while some condition is true.
 	count = 10
-	while count != 0 do:
+	while count != 0 do
 		outl!("One hop this time!")
 		count -= 1
 	end

 	# It's equivalent to the following simple loop:
 	count = 10
-	loop:
+	loop
 		if not count != 0 then break # `if count == 0 then break` would be more concise, but this line is more clear as to how `while` works. outl!("One hop this time!")
 		count -= 1